elliottrt/clack/README.md

 var - defines a variable with the form 'var <name> <value expression>'

 varlist - lists all variables and a value or 'system variable'

+### Other

+Function pointers may be passed as an argument to a function with the prefix '&'.